npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_creating_account.md

 3. Click **Create Account**. <br/>You can now see the account and its balance in the blue navigation pane on the left.

-After you create an account, a new transaction with the current balance is automatically recorded in a list of account transactions.
+After you create an account, a new transaction with the current balance automatically appears in a list of account transactions.
 To view the list, select the account In the blue navigation pane on the left.

-The new transaction is assigned to a preset **Starting Balance** payee and a preset category that depends on the type and category of the account:
+The new transaction is assigned to a preset **Starting Balance** payee and a preset category that depends on the account:

-*  **Income for current month** for a budget account with a positive balance.
+*  **Income for current month**, for a budget account with a positive balance.
-*  **Pre-YNAB debt** for a budget account with a negative balance.
+*  **Pre-YNAB debt**, for a budget account with a negative balance.
-*  No category for an off-budget account.
+*  No category, for an off-budget account.
 Transactions in off-budget accounts do not have budget categories.

 {% include links.html %}